Tackling the climate crisis

 LGIM Real Assets

-The roadmap is the latest in our response to climate change, which so far has included: our Climate Impact Pledge, which promises to hold more companies to account in an effort to improve sustainable practices; the commitment to reduce the operational carbon and energy intensity of landlord-controlled areas by 60% by 2030; ensuring all houses built by Legal & General’s housing business will be capable of operating at net zero carbon emissions by 2030; and our role as one of 30 founding signatory global investors of the Net Zero Asset Managers Initiative, committing to decarbonising investment portfolios, accelerating their contribution to achieving net zero and encouraging other asset managers to join for a more sustainable future.
+Our net-zero roadmap is part of LGIM’s response to climate change, which has so far included: our Climate Impact Pledge, which promised to hold more companies to account in an effort to improve sustainable practices; ensuring all houses built by Legal & General’s housing business will be capable of operating at net zero carbon emissions by 2030; and our role as one of the 30 founding signatory global investors of the Net Zero Asset Managers Initiative.
+As part of this initiative, we commit to decarbonising investment portfolios, accelerating their contribution to achieving net zero and encouraging other asset managers to join for a more sustainable future.

-Each and every business has a role to play in building a more sustainable future, but there must also be a collective effort by governments, policymakers, companies, investors and society.
-Only then will we see tangible results towards a brighter future for everyone.
+We believe every business has a role to play in creating a more sustainable world, but there must also be a collective effort by governments, policymakers, companies, investors and society.
+That’s the way to build a brighter future for our children and grandchildren.